-Howdy from the USA.
+Howdy from the USA, I’m Jason Ferguson.
 If you haven’t heard, things are really great here.
 Some might say “awesome.”
 Our government is respected, our citizens healthy, and we are all getting along fabulously.
-So although there is no reason why I should want to escape the daily news to write an article about myself, I feel it is my duty to the American gods of self-promotion to do so anyway.
+So although there is no reason why I should want to escape the daily news to write an article about myself.
+I feel it is my duty to the American gods of self-promotion to do so anyway.

 I started my career in the theater/theatre.
 I was a stage manager and then worked on Broadway, then moved to London for a few years working on large West End shows and shows in rooms above pubs and shows in tunnels underneath Waterloo station.

-When I moved back to New York, I found myself wanting more steady income and wishing I could do more writing, so I declared myself a freelance copywriter.
+When I moved back to New York, I found myself wanting a more steady income and wishing I could do more writing.
+So I declared myself a freelance copywriter.
 One of my first clients was Google, so people took me seriously when they shouldn’t have.
-That led to some work with agencies who had Google as a client and thought I was perfect for their projects.
-The Brooklyn agency Big Spaceship thought I must know about the tech industry, so they asked me to pitch for a tech client and we won, making Big Spaceship the social media agency of record for Samsung Mobile.
+That led to some work with agencies that had Google as a client and thought I was perfect for their projects.
+The Brooklyn agency Big Spaceship thought I must know about the tech industry.
+So they asked me to pitch for a tech client and we won.
+Ultimately making Big Spaceship the social media agency of record for Samsung Mobile.

 Big Spaceship convinced me to go full-time and we made great, innovative work that won awards and helped make them Agency of the Year.
 R/GA took notice of my work and made me an offer I couldn’t refuse.
 But after some years full-time in agencies, I realized that the delicate dance of internal politics was a weak spot for me; I just wanted to be a nice person who came up with great ideas and executed them flawlessly.
 How naive I was.
 So I decided to give freelance a try.